mghextreme/uipath-validator/README.md

 ## How to use it

+`UIPathValidator.CLI.exe validate -p <your-project-file-or-folder>`

+## Compiling the code

+If you are using Visual Studio, just compile the code using the Release configuration for Windows 10 (or your OS of choice).

-Open the solution and make sure to publish it:
+If you are using VS Code, just open the solution and make sure to run the task to publish it:

 `Ctrl + Shift + P > Tasks: Run Task > publish`

+> This task will publish it by default to Windows 10 64 bits OS.
+If you need a different one, go into `.vscode\tasks.json` and change it.

 After published, you may open the project folder for the `UIPathValidator.CLI`, navigate to the folder containing the `.exe` (probably `\bin\Release\netcoreapp2.1\win10-x64`) and run the following command:

-`UIPathValidator.CLI.exe validate -p <your-project-folder>`

 ## Validations